-The domestic segments include automation/material handling, real estate and investments.
+The domestic segments include automation, real estate and investments.
 The foreign segment is distribution.

-(4) Line of Credit
+Note 4 - Line of Credit

 During 2019 and 2018, the Company had a \$750,000 line of credit facility with its principal bank to be used primarily for working capital purposes.
-The line of credit facility contains various non-financial covenants and is secured by all of the Company's trade accounts receivables and inventories.
-The availability on the line of credit was \$225,000 as of March 31, 2019.
-Interest on the line of credit facility is based on the "Wall Street Journal Prime Rate" plus 1.00%.
-The outstanding borrowings were \$525,000 as of March 31, 2019 and December 31, 2018, respectively.
+The line of credit facility contains various nonfinancial covenants and is secured by all of the Company's trade accounts receivables and inventories.
+The availability on the line of credit was \$225,000 as of June 30, 2019.
+Interest on the line of credit facility is based on The Wall Street Journal Prime Rate plus 1.00%.
+The outstanding borrowings were \$525,000 as of June 30, 2019 and December 31, 2018, respectively.

-During 2018 the Company had a \$945,000 line of credit facility with its marketable securities broker to be used primarily for general business purposes.
+During 2018, the Company had a \$945,000 line of credit facility with its marketable securities broker to be used primarily for general business purposes.
 The line of credit facility is secured by the available securities in the account.
-The availability on the line of credit was approximately \$0 as of March 31, 2019.
-Interest on the line of credit facility is based on the one (1) month Libor rate plus 225 bps.
-The outstanding borrowings were \$0 and \$26 as of March 31, 2019 and December 31, 2018 respectively.
+The availability on the line of credit was approximately \$0 as of June 30, 2019.
+Interest on the line of credit facility is based on the one month LIBOR Rate plus 225 bps.
+The outstanding borrowings were \$0 and \$26 as of June 30, 2019 and December 31, 2018, respectively.

-SEDC currently maintains short term working capital lines of credit at five local banks as of March 31, 2019 and four local banks as of December 31, 2018.
-Below is a detail of these lines as of March 31, 2019 and December 31, 2018.
+SEDC currently maintains short term working capital lines of credit at four local banks.
+Below is a detail of these lines as of June 30, 2019 and December 31, 2018.